Low frequency: Propagation

 Low frequency waves can also occasionally travel long distances by reflecting from the ionosphere (the actual mechanism is one of refraction), although this method, called skywave or "skip" propagation, is not as common as at higher frequencies.
 Reflection occurs at the ionospheric E layer or F layers.
 Skywave signals can be detected at distances exceeding 300 km from the transmitting antenna.

 Uses

 Radio broadcasting

 AM broadcasting is authorized in the longwave band on frequencies between 148.5 and 283.5 kHz in Europe and parts of Asia.

 Standard time signals

 In Europe and Japan, many low-cost consumer devices have since the late 1980s contained radio clocks with an LF receiver for these signals.
 Since these frequencies propagate by ground wave only, the precision of time signals is not affected by varying propagation paths between the transmitter, the ionosphere, and the receiver.
 In the United States, such devices became feasible for the mass market only after the output power of WWVB was increased in 1997 and 1999.

+JJY transmitting broadcast on the exact same frequency, and has a similar timecode.